Majorsoln/BOS-version1/TERM-1-PLATFORM-STEWARDS.md

 ## 2. Mission Question

-> **"How do we govern a system used in 10+ countries, by hundreds of agents, by thousands of tenants — without breaking it, without playing favourites, and without losing the ability to prove what we changed and why?"**
+> **"How do we govern a system used in 100+ countries, by hundreds of agents, by millions of tenants — without breaking it, without playing favourites, and without losing the ability to prove what we changed and why?"**

 ---